microsoft/fluentui/rfcs/react-components/extension-packages.md

 We want to help users who don't have experience publishing libraries succeed with a minimal learning curve.

+#### Monorepo code hosting

+In addition to self code hosting, this RFC proposes to initially create a monorepo aligned with the current Fluent UI monorepo DX direction.
+This will reduce the barrier for entry for initial partners to onboard and gives the v-build team early feedback to the intended monorepo direction.

+As the initiative scales, there should be an active push to get partners to self host code using our monorepo creation utilities proposed in the previous section.

 #### Documentation federation

 The repo scaffolding tools that we intend to create should setup a storybook infrastructure.
 We can leverage